-If you’re a regular reader, you already know .
-But this is our follow-up guide on HOW to pack a backpack.
-When packing a travel backpack, there are some tips to make your life a whole lot easier and more organised, When we first embarked on our travels, we were pretty clueless on this subject, so we thought we’d help you out and share what we know now (so you don’t have to make the mistakes we did).
-If you're going on a big trip this summer and need to cram a load of essentials into your backpack, here are some simple ways to make your life easier for an unforgettable European adventure.
+If you’re a regular reader, you already know but this is our follow-up guide on HOW to pack a backpack.
+When packing a travel backpack, there are some tips to make your life a whole lot easier and more organised.
+When we first embarked on our travels, we were pretty clueless on this subject, so we thought we’d help you out and share what we know now (so you don’t have to make the mistakes we did).
+If you're going on a big trip soon and need to cram a load of essentials into your backpack, here are some simple ways to make your life easier for an unforgettable European adventure.
 Here's how to pack a travel backpack...

 Become a master of packing using our 15 easy tips…